Mission and Vision

 We execute difficult, high-stakes, and often dangerous tasks.
 We carefully manage risk, but we do not shy away from it.
 We value sacrifice and honor our fallen.
 Explore our legacy.

 We stand by one another.
 Collaboration, both internal and external, underpins our success.
 Learn more about working at CIA.
-Diversity and inclusion are mission imperatives.
+Diversity, equity, and inclusion are mission imperatives.

 We protect our sources and methods from the moment our service begins until our last breath.